-One serving is only about three-forths of a cup, along with one-half cup of milk (preferably low- or non-fat milk).
+One serving is about 3/4 of a cup, along with 1/2 cup of milk (preferably low- or non-fat milk).
 If that's not enough to fill you up, you can round out your breakfast with a slice or two of whole grain toast with peanut butter and a small glass of 100-percent fruit or vegetable juice.
 The toast and peanut butter will add some fiber, healthy monounsaturated fat, and protein that will keep you feeling full through the morning.
 The juice adds vitamins, minerals and phytochemicals.

-You can boost the nutritional power of your smoothie by adding a bit of flax oil or milled flax seeds and some plain yogurt or peanut butter.
+Boost the nutritional power of your smoothie by adding a bit of flax oil or milled flax seeds and some plain yogurt or peanut butter.
 The healthy fats and proteins combined with the fiber in the fruit will help keep you feeling full longer.
 Avoid commercial fruit smoothie mixes that are mostly sugar and artificial flavorings, and resist the temptation to add a couple of scoops of ice cream, which will turn your healthy breakfast smoothie into a high calorie splurge.

 Breakfast sandwiches: These are easy to make from scratch and only take a few minutes.
 Scramble or fry an egg and serve it on 100-percent whole grain toast for a basic sandwich.
-You can add interest and flavor (and calcium) with a slice of cheese, or add mushrooms, peppers and onions to your scrambled egg (chop them up the night before and keep them in the refrigerator to save time).
+Add interest and flavor (and calcium) with a slice of cheese, or add mushrooms, peppers and onions to your scrambled egg (chop them up the night before and keep them in the refrigerator to save time).
 If you don't like eggs, make a grown-up peanut butter and jelly sandwich with nut butter, 100-percent fruit spread and whole grain bread.
 Or for something different, try a peanut butter and fruit wrap.

 There's really no official rule that requires you to eat only foods with eggs, sugar or cereal for breakfast.
 A lean turkey sandwich with sprouts and mustard on whole grain bread is a good choice any time of day.
 Whatever type of sandwich you choose, be sure to use whole grain bread, bagels, wraps or English muffins for extra fiber.